 LP 'BLACK WOMAN' was released.

-the record features several moving compositions such as 'JOSEPH', (a soulful ballad tribute to BOB MARLEY), 'SISTERS CHANT, STRENGTH TO GO THROUGH' and the title track 'BLACK WOMAN' celebrating the strength and dignity of black women, this LP still remains one of the greatest reggae album ever recoded and produced by a woman.
+Produced by JUDY and FREDDIE MCGREGOR, the record features several moving compositions such as 'JOSEPH', (a soulful ballad tribute to BOB MARLEY), 'SISTERS CHANT, STRENGTH TO GO THROUGH' and the title track 'BLACK WOMAN' celebrating the strength and dignity of black women, this LP still remains one of the greatest reggae album ever recorded and produced by a woman.

 Her third LP, 'ONLY A WOMAN', confirmed her position as a spokeswoman for issues against affecting her as a woman, featuring the title tracks 'ONLY A WOMAN' and 'I'M NOT MECHANICAL'.

 In 1994, she spearheaded an organization called CONCERNED WOMEN IN ACTION, primarily to assist "The Forth Augusta Correctional Center For Women' to obtain a well needed stand-by generator.
 This was accomplished with the aid of the BRITISH HIGH COMISSION after staging several fund raising concerts both in Jamaica and in this United States of America.

 Although she was a devoted Rastafarian for twenty-two years, desiring to please God all the way, she suddenly became overshadowed with a feeling of emptiness and total dissatisfaction.
 Hunger for the whole truth arose and led her to numerous churches.

 She could imagine it being in the media the next day and was not sure that she was ready for that kind of publicity.
 However, when the last person walked to the altar, the Holy Spirit suddenly moved her, from heir seat towards the altar.
 Midway down the isle, the preacher held on to her hand and said, "If you didn't come, I was coming to get you".